A child walks in front of piles of rubble after the 2010 earthquake in Haiti

 • Basic needs (food access, shelter, cash transfers)

-Humanity & Inclusion has been active in Haiti since 2008 and has developed a close relationship to the community.
-The organization has been an active part of disaster relief interventions related to the 2010 earthquake and 2016 Hurricane Matthew, while ensuring an inclusive humanitarian response in these efforts.
-Among other activities of inclusive livelihood and rehabilitation, Humanity & Inclusion also set up the first DVFP (disability and vulnerability focal points) and partnered with the Office of the Secretary of State for the Inclusion of People with Disabilities.
-Today, Humanity & Inclusion remains committed to serving the people of Haiti during this time of great need.
+HI has been active in Haiti since 2008 and has developed a close relationship to the community.
+The organization has been an active part of disaster relief interventions related to the 2010 earthquake and 2016 hurricane Matthew, while ensuring an inclusive humanitarian response in these efforts.
+Among other activities such as inclusive livelihood and rehabilitation, HI also set up the first DVFP (disability and vulnerability focal points) and partnered with the BSEIPH (Office of the Secretary of State for the Inclusion of People with Disabilities).
+Today, HI remains committed to serving the people of Haiti this moment of great need.